-“A lot of parents split the holiday,” explains Papernow, who’s also a psychologist in private practice in the Boston area and an instructor at the Harvard University Medical School.
-“For example, you’re with mom on Christmas Eve and with dad on Christmas Day.”
+“A lot of parents split the holiday when divorced,” explains Papernow, who’s also a psychologist in private practice in the Boston area and an instructor at the Harvard University Medical School.
+“For example, you’re with Mom on Christmas Eve and with Dad on Christmas Day.”
 But that can be overwhelming for some kids.
 Trading years is another option.
 Or consider having one parent make a second, separate time to celebrate the holiday.
 This can give kids some breathing space.
-“Mom gets Christmas Eve and Day, then dad sets another ‘Christmas Eve and Day’ a week later,” explains Papernow.
+“Mom gets Christmas Eve and Day, then Dad sets another ‘Christmas Eve and Day’ a week later,” explains Papernow.

 2. Expect your teenagers to want a say.